 [The Wireless Operator] tuned into Saint Malo and got a beacon in England.
 He didn’t realise.
 (Feldwebel Hans Lehmann, 2./KGr.
 100)

-The RAF’s No. 80 Wing is perhaps best known for its pioneering efforts in ground-based electronic jamming and spoofing but its Wireless Intelligence Development Unit (under W/C Blucke) also deployed the antecedents of the “Wild Weasel” aircraft introduced over Vietnam by the USAAF a quarter-century later.
+The RAF’s No. 80 Wing is perhaps best known for its pioneering efforts in ground-based electronic jamming and spoofing but its Wireless Intelligence Development Unit (under W/C Robert Blucke) also deployed the antecedents of the “Wild Weasel” aircraft used over North Vietnam by the USAAF a quarter-century later.

 WIDU’s contribution to Cold Water was “Douche”, an attack on Knickebein IV and the WESER and SPREE transmitters on the Cherbourg Peninsula.
 The inspiration for the operation may have been two happy accidents discovered through Ultra.
 At 02.00 GMT on 11 October, SPREE was reported “completely destroyed” by bombardment (during Operation Medium, a combined RAF/RN operation against invasion shipping in Cherbourg).
 Bletchley Park’s Commander M.G.
 Saunders noted that “AM [Air Minstry] and AY [Admiralty] know nothing about this”, so if either force’s action destroyed SPREE it was by accident, not design.
 The transmitter was out of action for a month, apparently owing to a shortage of replacement equipment, before resuming operations on 10 November.

 DONAU reported attacks on 12 and 14 October and was relocated on the 16th; bombs fell near ISAR (at Ambleteuse, about 10 km. north of Boulogne) on the 12th and 26th; on 2 November it was ELBE's turn.
 (See here for more details).